-Limitations were applied to the territorial rate changes.
-The filed overall rate level change for territories 05, 06, 42, and 43 were capped at +100%.
+Limitations were applied to territorial rate changes.
+The filed rate level changes for territories 05, 06, 42, and 43 were capped at +100%.

 - 7. OVERHEAD EXPENSE DEVELOPMENT AND APPLICATION OF COMMISSION AND BROKERAGE, OTHER ACQUISITION EXPENSES, GENERAL EXPENSES, TAXES, LICENSES, AND FEES - (a) Exhibit (7)(a) provides all information relating to expense provisions contained in the filing.
 The Rate Bureau has not considered alternative expense trend methodologies in the last three years. - (b) Not applicable to Mobilehomes insurance. - (c) Not applicable to Mobilehomes insurance.